manuGil/online-core/docs/source/change-detection.rst

    Make sure you have the **Value Tool** and  the **Temporal/spectral profile** plugins installed.

 Task 1.2
-   Configure QGIS to render layers multiple CPU cores.
+   Make sure that QGIS is cofigured to render layers  using multiple CPU cores.
 Go to :guilabel:`Settings` > :guilabel:`Options` > :guilabel:`Rendering` and make sure the option *Render Layers in parallel using many CPU cores* in on.
 Set :guilabel:`Max Cores` to the number of CPU cores in your computer, use at least 4 for better performance.
 See below.

    .. image:: _static/img/qgis-rendering-options.png